Uokoroafor/pgvector_django_play/README.md

 1. To find the chunk closest to the query text, click the search button.
 This is done via cosine similarity in PGVector
 1. To add new text to the database, click the submit button.

+## Acknowledgements
+I got a phenomenal head start on this by looking at work done by [bugbytes](https://bugbytes.io/).